-That’s why, before using a new altar, I love to dedicate myself to this little practice.
+That’s why I love to dedicate myself to this little practice before using a new altar.

 My favorite method

-Before starting to use your altar, you must proceed with consecration and purification of your sacred space.
+Before using your altar, you must proceed with consecration and purification of your sacred space.

 To do this, you will need: